BABY SISTER

 Project Type: Narrative Feature

-Project Status: Pre-Production
+Project Status: Development

-Director and Writer: Windy Raun
+Writer: Windy Raun and Carrie Adams

-Producer: Michael Dean Hebert and Christina Radburn
+Producer: Christina Radburn and Michael Dean Hebert

-Writer & Lead: Carrie Adams
+Lead: Carrie Adams

 LOGLINE